 For example, my preferred Balance ONE Probiotic contains 15 billion CFUs of bacteria.
 It uses time-release tablets, and each one of those tablets delivers the same amount of bacteria to your gut as a 225 billion CFU probiotic in a vegetable capsule.

-With all the criteria in mind, here are the 7 best probiotic supplements available in the market, together with my reviews to help you choose the best one for you.
+With all the criteria in mind, let’s dive into the 7 best probiotic supplements available in the market, together with my reviews to help you choose the best one for you.

 1. Balance ONE Probiotic